Bukk94/CoubDownloader/README.md

     original name and tags.
 Each category has its own folder
 * [Root]\Coubs\\[dir]
   * Actual coubs downloaded by the tool

+## Understanding metadata
+### Basic raw metadata
+Metadata are JSON files containing detail information about each coub.
+Within those metadata you can find information like Coub's category, views/likes/dislikes count, tags, size, audio/video URLs with different qualities, if coub is NSFW, banned, age restricted, cropped, and many many more.

+### Segments
+Special metadata type are segments.
+I found them quite recently but they contain similar information like metadata.
+But in addition to that they contain raw video (without COUB watermark) as well as exact audio marks.

+Not every coub has segments data (mostly recoubs) and sometimes the segments might not be even generated.
+Segments generation can be tracked by linked state/progress.
+I assume that generation is triggered by hitting correct API endpoint on /segments.

 ## How to find Access Token
 1. Log into your Coub account